vladbph/cymatix-doc/README.md

 There are few things to know before we can create such dialog.

 ### `.gate` section
+Its purpose is to fullfil user query.
 Gate is a small script for generating new intent based on the inference history.
 The syntax uses python style `if` statements.
 It is better to demonstrate on `Pizza` example:
 ```python
 .gate
     'ASK_KIND'        if o.t_intent == 'ORDER_PIZZA' and not hasattr( o, 't_kind' )